Fantente/PacMan/README.md

 Homework

 * Define `all` the missing corrsings `km`
+  * If we are on a crossing, which does not allow certain direction, the automatic motion in this direction should also stop.
 * We need also line definition which allows up/down or left/right along the full length of a vertical or horizontal corridor `km`
   * Another array or a 3rd element in the coordinates `km`